hdais/unbound-bloomfilter/README.md

 `softblock-bf-size`

   Size of bloomfilter's bitfield (in bytes).
-You need to 1.2g to store 1 billion (1,000,000,000) NOERROR QNAMEs into BF under 1% false positive rate.
+You need 9.6 bits per one NOERROR QNAMEs under 1% false positive. i.e. 1 billion (1,000,000,000) QNAMEs needs 1.2g

 `softblock-interval`

   BF is reset every this interval (in seconds).